-Contact dermatitis is inflammation of the outer layers of the skin caused by contact with a particular substance.
-It usually presents as a rash that is typically confined to the specific area of the body where the contact occurred.
+Contact dermatitis is inflammation of the outer layers of skin caused by contact with a particular substance.
+It appears as a rash on the specific body part the substance touched.

 Copyright © Nucleus Medical Media, Inc.

-Contact dermatitis is usually caused by either an irritant or an allergen.
-An irritant is a substance that irritates the skin.
-An allergen is a substance that causes an allergic reaction.
-People may be exposed to certain substances for years and never have a problem and then suddenly develop contact dermatitis.
+Contact dermatitis is usually caused by either something that irritates the skin or an allergen that causes an allergic reaction.
+You may be exposed to certain substances for years and never have a problem before developing contact dermatitis.

 Some common causes of contact dermatitis include: